Dobatymo/data-algos/algorithms.md

 ## Chazelle's polygon triangulation algorithm
 - paper: 'Triangulating a simple polygon in linear time (1991)'
-- very difficult to implement in code
+- properties: 'very difficult to implement in code'

 ## Risch semi-algorithm
 - paper: 'On the Integration of Elementary Functions which are built up using Algebraic Operations (1968)'